Josh Smith Preview, Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.60 team ERA that ranks 29th among all MLB pitching staffs.
+- The Athletics' 5.59 team ERA ranks 29th among all MLB pitching staffs.

-- The Athletics allow the fifth-most home runs in baseball (188 total, 1.3 per game).
+- Athletics pitchers combine to surrender 188 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- Newcomb gets the call to start for the Athletics, his first of the season.

-- The 30-year-old southpaw has five appearances out of the bullpen this season.
+- In his last time out on Monday, the right-hander tossed 4 2/3 innings against the Toronto Blue Jays, allowing three earned runs while surrendering three hits.

-- In five appearances this season, he has compiled a 1.13 ERA and averages 11.3 strikeouts per nine innings while opposing batters are hitting .080 against him.
+- In 19 games this season, the 24-year-old has amassed a 5.46 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.